arosenmund/DCO/README.md

 # DCO

+## Power-SCAN

+Scan common ports of every endpoint of a give subnet.
+In progress to build out enumberation of adjacent networks by hop for additional enumeration and scanning. ~this is the most defeloped and actively worked on, hence the change in the structure.
+I am planning on starting here working toward having this become a continuous monitoring tool that checks for changes in assets and alerts accordingl, and then moving to the others.

 ## Domain_File_Search.ps1

 Searches through sysvol on your domain for passwords, files, usernames and anything else that may be erroneously stored in a publicly readable space.